 It was dusk, the headlights were on, and I was going down a long hill to the bridges.
 I had a view of miles of highway behind me.
 In the neighboring lane I could see maybe five of the traffic stop-waves.
 But in the lane behind me, for miles, TOTALLY UNIFORM DISTRIBUTION.
 I hadn’t realized it, but by driving at the average speed of the traffic around me, my car had been “eating” the traffic waves.
 Everyone ahead of me was caught in the stop/go cycle, while everyone behind me was forced to go at a nice smooth 35MPH or so.
 My single tiny car had erased miles and miles of stop-and-go traffic.
 Just one single “lubricant atom” had a profound effect on the turbulent particle flow within the entire miles of “tube.”

 Some people hypermile to save money.
 Others do it to nurture their competitive spirits.
 We do it to reduce our carbon footprint.
-Whatever your reason for hypermiling, please don’t be stupid.
+Whatever your reason for hypermiling, please be smart.
 Tailing a truck on the highway or intentionally over-inflating your tires can be deadly.
 Follow our top (safe) tips and happy hypermiling!